|

 Joan spotted and addressed

 Charles right away.
-While Charles was still trying to figure out how
+While the entire audience was still trying to figure out how

 Charles on his new agenda: He was to be crowned